microsoft/onnxruntime-extensions/onnxruntime_extensions/tools/pre_post_processing/docs/pre_post_processing/steps/vision.md

 `DrawBoundingBoxes(mode: str = 'XYXY', thickness: int = 4, num_classes: int = 10, colour_by_classes=False, name: Optional[str] = None)`
 :   Draw boxes on BGR image at given position.
     Input shape: <uint8_t>{height, width, 3<BGR>}
-    boxes: <float>{num_boxes, 6<xmin, ymin, xmax, ymax, score, class>}
+    boxes: <float>{num_boxes, 6<x, y, x/w, y/h, score, class>}
-        The coordinates should have been scaled back to the original image size and are the left-up point and the right-bottom one.
+        The coordinates is the absolute pixel values in the picture. we have different modes to represent the coordinates of the box.[XYXY, XYWH, CENTER_XYWH].
-        **score** is the confidence of the box(object score * class probability) and **class** is the class of the box.
+        Please refer to the following link for more details. https://keras.io/api/keras_cv/bounding_box/formats/ **score** is the confidence of the box(object score * class probability) and **class** is the class of the box.

     Output shape: <uint8_t>{height, width, 3<BGR>}